jakelime/pptmaker/readme.md

   - Switch between recipes using `File > Recipe`
   - Create new file `recipe.yml` for new projects
   - Variables are set inside the `recipe.yml` file

+### Background

+This app is designed using the `tetk` framework (python3.10, tkinter UI) `tetk` is Test Engineer Tool Kit, another app with GUI interface to provide different custom tools for test engineers.

 ### How to use version control